Research Impact: Ready for REF 2021

 The government has committed to turning the UK into a 'science superpower' and has outlined its strategy to do so in the new UK Research & Development Roadmap.
 This CPD accredited conference programme will explore the new Roadmap - a long-term plan to make Britain a global centre for world-class research and dynamic innovation, supported by new initiatives such as the R&D Place Strategy, Global Talent Visa and Office for Talent; as well as existing frameworks like the REF.

-Delegates will take away the following benefits from attending:
+Delegates will take away the following benefits from attending this face-to-face conference:

 As part of the UK Research & Development Roadmap’s initial launch the government published a series of questions pertinent to the sector's continued success in attracting, retaining and developing leading global talent.
 These included: